Dom58/Alight-Coding-Challenge-BE_FE/README.md

 In your terminal, run
 `   cd frontend
   `
-to navigate to the Google front project for frontend codebase.
+to navigate to the Google front project for the frontend codebase.
 After navigatin g to the frontend project/folder, follow the below steps

 2. Install dependencies